avi-jit/avi-jit.github.io/index.md

 **Feb 2018:** We're done with the shooting of my upcoming short film (tentatively) titled _Stopping by woods_.
 So excited to begin editing as soon as my mid semesters end!

-**December 2017:** We're organising the [2nd workshop on Review Opinion Diversification](https://sites.google.com/view/revopid-2018) at ACM Hypertext (9-12 July, 2018).
+**Dec 2017:** We're organising the [2nd workshop on Review Opinion Diversification](https://sites.google.com/view/revopid-2018) at ACM Hypertext (9-12 July, 2018).
 See you in Baltimore!